hzeller/beagleg/Development.md

 nix-shell
 ```

-The shell pulls in the host build deps: gtest, valgrind, clang-tools,
+The shell pulls in the host build deps (gtest, valgrind, clang-tools,
-lcov, ghostscript, graphviz.
+lcov, ghostscript, graphviz) plus `binutils-pru` from
+`nix/pru-toolchain.nix`, used to package the remoteproc firmware ELF.
+The PRU firmware itself is assembled by the vendored PASM for both
+backends; the rpmsg protocol of the remoteproc variant is plain PRU
+assembly too (`src/pru-rpmsg.hp`).

 #### Building with the flake